CaribouJohn/p5-typescript-template/readme.md

 ## Build

 the project uses npm scripting to invoke parcel in vscode these can be seen in the NPM SCRIPTS view.
+To set up the project you need to run ```npm install``` .
+If you are in visual studio code you can right click on ```package.json``` in the NPM SCRIPTS view to run the install.

 ![npm](images/npmscripts.png)